Shados/envy/manual/src/chapter_1.md

   envy = (builtins.fetchgit { url = https://github.com/Shados/envy; ref = "master"; });
   envyLib = (import "${envy}/lib.nix" { inherit nixpkgs; });
   envyModule = envyLib.configuredNeovimModule {
-    # Whether or not to merge in Envy config pulled from the current NixOS Envy
-    # module configuration
-    withNixosConfig = false;
-    # Whether or not to merge in Envy config pulled from the current
-    # home-manager-in-NixOS Envy module configuration
-    withNixosHMConfig = false;
-    # Whether or not to merge in Envy config pulled from the current
-    # home-manager Envy module configuration
-    withHMConfig = false;
     nvimConfig = { config, lib, pkgs, ... }: {
       # Envy module config here
       pluginRegistry = {